fencosoft/fencosoft.github.io/index.md

 ### Reserved Types

-Reserved types are strings that serve a specific purpose and return "real world" values.
+Reserved types are strings that can be used to populate commonly used data field with "real world" values.
 Some follow specific formats while others are configureable.

 | Type         | * Required attribute                                                |
 |:-------------|:--------------------------------------------------------------------|